MeeranB/learn-express-middleware/README.md

 </details>

+Open the network tab and visit the `/error` route again.
+You should see a `403` response instead of `500`.

 ## Stretch goal: fancier error-handling

 The built-in Express error-handler does a bit more than just sending a static error message.
 It behaves differently in development and product.